iWinston/typeorm-plus/docs/decorator-reference.md

 }
 ```

-For move information about indices see documentation [here](./indices.md).
+For more information about indices see documentation [here](./indices.md).

 #### `@Transaction` and `@TransactionEntityManager`